4 Critical Home Fixes To Do Before

 3. Boost lighting in stairways, hallways and at your home's entrances, including the doorway from the garage into your house.
 Your goal: To be able to see the edge of each stair tread.
 Add a second railing to stairways, so you have railings on both sides.

 4. Turn a critical eye on your sidewalks and other exterior hardscaping.
 Are there uneven places, loose pavers or anything else that could trip up someone who doesn't lift his feet high when walking?
 Smooth your pathways and patios.

-If you need help finding a carpenter to help you with these projects (or you want to discuss properties where a parent could live near you instead of with you), give me a call.
+If you want to discuss properties where a parent could live near you instead of with you, give me a call at 240-506-2434.